CodeForAfrica/sensors.AFRICA-AQ-sensors-software-Sigfox-NodeMCU/README.md

-Convert Temperature and R.Humidity to UInt16
+# Firmware for reading Particulate Matter data and sending to various end-points via Sigfox.